Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

 Let $ \mathbf{G} = \embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr}) $ be an embedded game that arises from a position $\pos$ in $\evalgame(\mathcal{M}, \qzero, \varphi)$.
 In the same position $\pos$ in the bounded evaluation game $\evalgame(\mathcal{M}, \qzero, \varphi,\tlimbound)$, the player $\ctr$ first chooses some ordinal $\initlim<\tlimbound$ to be the \defstyle{initial time limit} for the embedded game $\mathbf{G}$.
 This choice gives rise to a \defstyle{bounded embedded game} that is denoted by $\mathbf{G}[\initlim]$ and played in the way described below.

 A \defstyle{configuration} of $\mathbf{G}[\initlim]$ is a pair $(\tlim,q)$, where $\tlim$ is a (possibly infinite) ordinal called the \defstyle{current time limit} and $q\in \St$ a state called the \defstyle{current state}.
 The bounded embedded game $\mathbf{G}[\initlim]$ starts from the \defstyle{initial configuration} $(\initlim,\initst)$ and proceeds from any configuration $(\tlim,q)$ according to the following rules, applied in the given order. \begin{enumerate}[leftmargin=25pt] \item[i)] If $\tlim=0$, the game ends at the exit position $(\vrf,q,\psi_{\ctr})$. \item[ii)] $\ctr$ may end the game at the exit position $(\vrf,q,\psi_{\ctr})$. \item[iii)] $\octr$ may end the game at the exit position $(\vrf,q,\psi_{\octr})$. \item[iv)] If the game has not ended due to the previous rules, then $\step(\vrf,A,q)$ is played in order to produce a resulting state $q'$.
-Then the bounded embedded game continues from the configuration $(\tlim',q')$, where $\tlim'=\gamma\!-\!1$ if $\tlim$ is a successor ordinal, and if $\tlim$ is a limit ordinal, then $\tlim'$ is an ordinal smaller than $\tlim$ and chosen by \ctr. \end{enumerate} We denote the set of configurations in $\mathbf{G}[\initlim]$ by $\cnf_{\mathbf{G}[\initlim]}$.
+Then the bounded embedded game continues from the configuration $(\tlim',q')$, where $\tlim'=\gamma\!-\!1$ if $\tlim$ is a successor ordinal, and if $\tlim$ is a limit ordinal, then $\tlim'$ is an ordinal smaller than $\tlim$ and chosen by \ctr. \end{enumerate}

+We denote the set of configurations in $\mathbf{G}[\initlim]$ by $\cnf_{\mathbf{G}[\initlim]}$.
 After the bounded embedded game $\mathbf{G}[\initlim]$ has reached an exit position---which it will, since ordinals are well-founded---the evaluation game resumes from the exit position of the embedded game. \end{definition}

-It is clear that bounded evaluation games end after a finite number of rounds because bounded embedded games do so. \emph{Note that if time limits are infinite ordinals, they do not directly determine the number of rounds left in the game, but instead they are related to the game duration in a more abstract way.}